kd2flz/cci-kiosk/README.md

 - Although this project recently got a website upgrade, their Launchpad has seen no new aditions to the software since 2016, so I'm not very keen to use this
 ## Linux Live Kit https://www.linux-live.org/#explore
 - This project seems fairly active.
 I've never used it, but it looks like it's worth investigating
+## Scripts
+- Perhaps another good option would be a set of scripts that the user can run on an already installed system.
+It would still be important to specify a base system or systems that the scripts are known to work on.